NicoleHall/nicolehall.github.io/_posts/2024-09-18-Finding-Prime-Numbers-With-Python.md

 >>> [2]
 ```

-Now we're going to do a special trick to check our remaining number_range for non-primes.
-For the prime number we just checked (in this first case it was the number 2) we want to generate all the multiples of that up to our upper range (in our case, 20).
+A clever implementation will now be used to check the remaining number range for non-primes.
+For the prime number just checked (in this first case, the number 2), all its multiples will be generated up to the upper range (in this example, 20).

-We're going to again use a set rather than a list, because it allows us some special functionality that we'll use soon, which is the magic of this approach.
+Once again, a set will be used again instead of a list.
+A set is needed to hold the range of multiples because the set data type has a function to compare to sets.
+It will be implemented in a later step.

 ```ruby
 multiples = set(range(prime*2, n+1, prime))
 ```

-Remember that when created a range the syntax is range(start, stop, step).
-For the starting point - we don't need our number as that has already been added as a prime, so let's start our range of multiples at 2 * our number as that is the first multiple, in our case, our number is 2 so the first multiple will be 4.
-If the number we were checking was 3 then the first multiple would be 6 - and so on.
+It's important to remember that the syntax for creating a range is `range(start, stop, step)`.
+For the starting point, there's no need to include the original number, as it has already been identified as a prime.
+Instead, the range of multiples should begin at 2 times the given number, which represents the first multiple.
+For example, if the number is 2, the first multiple will be 4.
+If the number being checked is 3, the first multiple would be 6 and so on.

-For the stopping point of our range - we specify that we want our range to go up to 20, so we use n+1 to specify that we want 20 to be included.
+The range should stop at 20, but it needs to include 20. n+1 is used so that 20 will be included.
+The default functionality of .range() is to exclude the number provided in the `stop` argument.

 Now, the **step** is key here.
 We want multiples of our number, so we want to increment in steps *of our* number so we can put in **prime** here